| |

 competed in the X-Games, and a recent below knee amputee, has been

-hold your foot on the peddle.
-For more information visit:
+hold your foot on the pedal.

 0==0==0==0==0